People

 CURRENT STUDENTS

-Benjamin Marsaly is a Ph.D. student that is co-advised with Dr. Aaron Carlisle who began his Ph.D. in 2020.
+Benjamin Marsaly is a Ph.D. candidate that is co-advised with Dr. Aaron Carlisle who began his Ph.D. in 2020.
 Ben has two M.S. during which he studied top predator trophic ecology in estuarine environments and movements of large sharks around remote tropical islands.
 He is presently working on a project that is designed to assess the relative difference in apex predators, including coastal shark species, between different sand shoal environments in the Mid-Atlantic region.

 Rileigh Hudock is a M.S. student that started with our group in 2022.
 She has a background with GIS and is examining how farmed Eastern Oyster growth and mortality varies as a function of temperature, salinity and dissolved oxygen along an estuarine gradient.
 Rileigh received her undergraduate education at Elizabethtown College in PA.